-Samuel Colt, the pioneer of mass-produced revolving cylinder pistols, set up his manufacturing plant in New Jersey in 1836 when he was only 22 - the idea for his invention is said to have occurred to him when serving as a merchant seaman, inspired by the mechanism of the ship.
+Samuel Colt, the pioneer of mass-produced revolving cylinder pistols and the famous colt revolver, set up his manufacturing plant in New Jersey in 1836 when he was only 22 - the idea for his invention is said to have occurred to him when serving as a merchant seaman, inspired by the mechanism of the ship.
 Colt’s first attempt at a commercial revolver was the Paterson of 1836.
 Whilst this model showed promise it wasn’t met with the success Colt had hoped for.

 In 1845, Captain Samuel H. Walker, a Texas Ranger who had used the Colt Paterson in the Battle of Bandera Pass, worked with Colt to design a new, more powerful revolver nicknamed the ‘Walker’.
 The US Army ordered a thousand units; with no factory, Colt arranged with arms manufacturer Eli Whitney Jr. to fill the order.
 The Colt Walker was more of a success and paved way for the Army and Navy model revolvers which saw use on both sides during the American Civil War.
 Colt built on this success to become the first American manufacturer to open a plant in England, and in 1855 his US factory in Connecticut opened as Colt’s Patent Fire Arms Manufacturing Company.